KevinVG207/UmaLauncher/FAQ.md

 This feature requires you install the CarrotJuicer mod for Uma Musume.
 Please carefully read <a href="https://umapyoi.net/uma-launcher" target="_blank">the instructions</a> on how to install it.
 (See bottom of the instructions section on how to use if you already use Trainers' Legend G or Noccu's English Patch.)<br>
 If you installed CarrotJuicer according to the instructions but nothing happens when you start/enter a training run, try the following:

+* Check if a folder called `CarrotJuicer` was created in the same folder as the game's executable `umamusume.exe`.
+Start the game once without Uma Launcher.
+You should see a command prompt when the game starts, and it should stay open.
+Do something in the game that requires a server connection (when it says `Connecing...` in the top-right of the game.)
+There should now be a few `.msgpack` files in the `CarrotJuicer` folder, assuming you did not have Uma Launcher running.
+If any of these things did not happen, CarrotJuicer is not installed/working correctly.
+Make sure it is installed in the correct folder.
+Check where you installed the game.
+Instructions are below.
+* If you are sure you placed `version.dll` in the right place, but no `CarrotJuicer` folder is created when starting the game, try renaming the dll to `uxtheme.dll`.
+Sometimes this fixes the issue.
+(Unsure why.)
 * Make sure CarrotJuicer functionality is enabled in the preferences of Uma Launcher.
   * Right-click the horseshoe icon in the taskbar tray and click on `Preferences`.
 Make sure `Enable CarrotJuicer` is checked.
 * Make sure Uma Launcher uses the correct game folder when it looks for CarrotJuicer's output.